Are you interested in a trainee actuarial job?

 Yes, never stop learning!
 As mentioned above, we are living in very different times to the past, so it is critical that actuaries remain informed of the latest technologies, developments in the field and generally becoming a better professional over time.
 The actuarial exams are of course important, but they are just the beginning and should not be viewed as the end.
 One of the great things about being an actuary is that there is always room to grow and develop.

-How to become an Actuarial Trainee Student
+How to become a Trainee Actuarial Student

+To obtain a trainee actuarial job you will want to be able to sit actuarial examinations.
 Although we have our own professional actuarial body in Ireland (the Society of Actuaries in Ireland), actuarial students in Ireland generally sit their actuarial exams via the Institute and Faculty of Actuaries (IFoA) in the UK.
 Hence trainee actuaries in Ireland need to initially register as a student with the IFoA.
 The IFoA set out minimum requirements to become a student and these are as follows:

 - Students must have a Leaving Certificate with a grade of A1 or A2 in Honours Mathematics.
 In addition prospective students should have a pass in a minimum of four other subjects one of which must be English.